 Aynsley in South Africa

 Aynsley bone china arrived in South Africa in significant quantities through the colonial period and continued to be imported through the twentieth century.
 It appears regularly at South African estate sales and auction houses, often as part of tea service dispersals.
 Complete sets are rare, but individual pieces and partial services are commonly found.
+The Pembroke pattern is the most widely encountered in the local market.

 Frequently Asked Questions